Sala7-2003/Graphics/README.md

 # Graphics
-This repositary contains some of the algorithms I have larnt in the graphics course
+This repositary contains some of the algorithms I have learnt in the graphics course in FCAI-CU .